(June to mid July)

 - Australian Grayling Prototroctes maraena; spawning from late May into early June in the Barwon River.
 A drop in water temperature and an increase in flow are factors which trigger spawning conditions.
 Newly hatched fry are swept downstream to brackish water in an estuary or to the ocean where they remain for around six months.

-- Australian Mudfish Galaxias cleaveri; start of spawning season which last through to August.
+- Australian Mudfish Neochanna cleaveri; start of spawning season which last through to August.
 Either eggs or lavae are washed down to marine environments.